havenwood/ichannel/README.md

 object onto the channel and on the other end(maybe in a different process, or maybe on a different machine) you can "get" the object from the channel.

+The two main modes of transport are a [UNIXSocket](http://www.ruby-doc.org/stdlib-2.0/libdoc/socket/rdoc/UNIXSocket.html) and [redis](https://redis.io).
+A (unbound) unix socket is local to one machine but it can act as a queue, it has no external dependencies, & it shares the same interface as its redis counterpart.
+A redis channel can do all of the above but also expand its reach beyond one machine by sending and receiving messages from other channels running on different machines.

 __EXAMPLES__

 __1.__